RafidAziz/Selenium-on-Amazon/README.md

 It is an ongoing work in progress.

-Next task to do: Edit Create Account method in 'AmazonSearchTest.java' to adopt POM practice
+Next task to do: Add 'test login' test case